n8henrie/jupyter-black/README.md

     - Ensure that `pyproject.toml` is searched for properly
 - [ ] Write tests for jupyter lab, currently only tested for notebook
-    - I think the fixture could easily be modularized to also work for `lab`, but haven't done the work yet.
+    - I think the fixture could easily be modularized to also work for `lab`, but haven't done the work yet

 ## Contributing